sdunbar19/weather-app/README.md

 https://developers.google.com/maps/documentation/geocoding/overview

 ## TODOS
-- Get CSS stylings working
-- Move SCRIPT to separate .js file
-- Multiple nested AJAX calls (try)
-- Deal with unknown wunderground URL
-- Get more info + pretty backgrounds :3
+- Get more info (conditions) + pretty backgrounds :3
+- Get a database of accepted cities/states in the world to fix the brittle method
+- Autocomplete with the above list!
+- Get it into an actual lil server
+- Automatically choose a zip code based on the user's IP address
 - Get some sort of testing working, ideally not separate methods!
 Bare minimum test APIs are working as expected
-- Look into amending commits
-- Refactoring - figure out if this is even good style
-- Get worldwide querying working?
-- Get more information
-- Get a testing framework built, CI/CD pipeline
-- Organize this project better
-- Get EJS-Lint working

 ## Major Bugs
 - EJS syntax issues -> be careful about closing characters, get EJS-Lint to work
 - Could not parse CSS stylesheet from API call - see source below for solution
 - Various problems with Google API
 - Loading multiple things in a row without user input - see my stackoverflow post for my problem, and my fix (https://stackoverflow.com/questions/76144206/making-a-server-side-post-request-with-node-js-express-jquery?noredirect=1#comment134283562_76144206).
-Can hopefully be applied to multiple chaining AJAX calls (will attempt)
+Can also be applied to chain calls to and from the server (would just add another similar ajax call in the success method of the first)
-- Applying CSS to the website (not fixed)
+- Applying CSS to the website - have to link the path to the folder, not include the folder in the name

 ## Key Sources
 - Express HelloWorld: https://expressjs.com/en/starter/hello-world.html